Coral reef near the southwest side of Yap, Federated States of Micronesia. © Tim Calver

 In 2016, the Chinese government introduced a project to establish “ecological red lines” to protect marine spaces from development.
 Within these no-development zones, conserving the last intact habitats and restoring the degraded coastal ecosystem are priorities.

-The Nature Conservancy has 20 years of international coastal restoration experience, expertise and techniques to bring to the table.
+The Nature Conservancy (TNC) has over 20 years of international coastal restoration experience, expertise and techniques to bring to the table.
 Globally, TNC has successfully worked with governments, research institutions, communities and private sectors on coastal marine habitat restoration by focusing on the intersection between people and nature.

 We have the experiences and resources necessary to compile practical toolkits for key habitat restoration, such as coral reefs and oyster reefs.
 We are well-equipped to engage with government and stakeholders to integrate and invest in the concept of “blue infrastructure” for coastal resilience.
 We are also committed to the development of a marine restoration coalition and fund to inspire more organizations, institutions, and individuals to protect and restore our natural coastlines.